 This is a Christmas cracker dressed up as the Queen of Holland.
 Dress sense prevails in that family.

-And to end this on a positive note: Prince Alois of Liechtenstein and his wife Sophie, a Wittelsbacher Princess, got it SO right.
+And to end this on a positive note: Prince Alois of Liechtenstein and his wife Sophie, a Princess from the house of Wittelsbach, got it SO right.
 I wish she'd waived the silly looking little train, but what the hell!
 Other than that, they are perfect.
 Maybe endogamy helps, but whatever.
 Being young, royal AND dignified is possible.

 Being old, royal and farcical, too.